 Suctioning the tracheostomy tube

 Once the swelling has decreased, you’ll have less mucus and the opening of the tracheostomy tube will be capped so you can breathe through your nose.
-If you’re able to breathe normally and cough up mucus comfortably with the tracheostomy tube capped, it will be removed.
+If you’re able to breathe normally and cough up mucus comfortably with the tracheostomy tube capped, the tracheostomy tube will be removed.
 If you go home with the tracheostomy tube in place, your nurse will teach you how to care for it.
 We’ll order a portable suctioning machine for you.

 Nasogastric (NG) tube feedings